boxyhq/website/docs/terminus/encryption/index.md

 ## Masking Types

-> :warning: **Terminus is in Alpha release**: Masking types and their configuration, along with multitenant support and role based mapping will be supported in the near future.
+> :warning: **Terminus is in Beta release**: Masking types and their configuration, along with multitenant support and role based mapping will be supported in the near future.

 These are the currently supported and future masking types:

 ### Supported

 - Redact
 - Clear
 - Generic

 ### Not yet Supported

 - Password
 - Name
 - Address